TrudeEH/web/content/posts/local-llm.md

 PS: All the tools shown below are free and open-source.

-## The engine: Ollama
+## The Engine: Ollama

 The first step is to actually run the model.
 The easiest way to do this is using `ollama`.

 To set it up, follow the [official guide](https://ollama.com/download) for your device.
 After this is done, select your model.
 As an example, I'll be using `llama3:latest`, an open-source model by Meta.

 ```sh